 Students are expected to provide their own imaging device (in lieu of a textbook).
 A digital camera of 10 Mpx or more is recommended.
-The camera should provide the option of manual focusing and some type of exposure control: shutter speed, aperture, ISO and preferably all three.
+The camera should provide the option of manual focusing and exposure control: shutter speed, aperture, and ISO.
 Cell phone cameras are OK for cloud images, but not for the other assignments; you can't control aperture on any of them and focusing properly is difficult.
-One of many examples is the Canon Sx260 HS.
-This is an older camera, available for less than \$100 used.
+One of many examples is the Canon Eos Rebel T3i.
+This is an older camera, available \$100 - 200 used.